WordPress/gutenberg/packages/data/README.md

 //  <SaleButton discountPercent="20">Start Sale!</SaleButton>
 ```

 In the majority of cases, it will be sufficient to use only two first params passed to `mapDispatchToProps` as illustrated in the previous example.
-However, there might be some very advanced use cases where using `select` function might be used as a tool to optimize the performance of your component.
-It is useful when you need to fetch some dynamic data from the store at the time when the event is fired, but at the same time, you never use it to render your component.
+However, there might be some very advanced use cases where using the `registry` object might be used as a tool to optimize the performance of your component.
+Using `select` function from the registry might be useful when you need to fetch some dynamic data from the store at the time when the event is fired, but at the same time, you never use it to render your component.
 In such scenario, you can avoid using the `withSelect` higher order component to compute such prop, which might lead to unnecessary re-renders of you component caused by its frequent value change.
 Keep in mind, that `mapDispatchToProps` must return an object with functions only.

 ```jsx
 function Button( { onClick, children } ) {